-As the ever popular festival prepares their new Across The Threshold event, co-founder Chris Carney talks to Planet Slop about their natural diversity.
+As the ever popular festival prepares its weekend festivities, co-founder Chris Carney talks to Planet Slop about their natural diversity.

 For as long as we’ve been doing Threshold Festival there’s one thing that has never been a discussion topic: Diversity.

 Did we ever sit down and say: “we need to make our event inclusive”?
 Nope.
 We never even noticed it was until people told us we should go for this award here or that pot of funding there because there were so many women on the team or we were ethnically diverse in our programming or we had pushed the campaign for mental health awareness through projects like Mad Pride and other partners.

 Even after recognition, we’ve still been crap at acknowledging it and exploiting it for funding, but why?